Paperspace/Docs/README.md

 * Our [Help Center](https://support.paperspace.com) is a great resource for general Paperspace information.
 * Check out the [ML Showcase](https://ml-showcase.paperspace.com/) for a curated list of interactive ML sample projects.
 * View the Gradient [release notes](https://updates.paperspace.com/) and subscribe to product updates.
+* For for a preview of upcoming features see our [Roadmap](https://www.paperspace.com/docs#roadmap).
 * Please visit the [Community](http://community.paperspace.com/) to view and post questions or tutorials.